 Table of Contents

-- 1 Various forms of pollution have increased as China has industrialized, which has caused widespread environmental and health problems.
+- 1 The most polluted cities in China: Various forms of pollution have increased as China has industrialized, which has caused widespread environmental and health problems.

 - 1.1 10 Tianjin

 - 1.2 9 Zhengzhou, Henan